Flat-pack furniture giant enters insurance

-Former Homeland Security secretary Tom Ridge has launched the product in collaboration with syndicates operating at the Lloyd’s of London market with Guy Carpenter acting as broker, Reuters
+Former Homeland Security secretary Tom Ridge has launched the product in collaboration with syndicates operating at the Lloyd’s of London market with Guy Carpenter acting as broker, Reuters reported.

 Citing data from the Centre for Strategic and International Studies, Ridge said 3000 US companies were hacked in 2013 and the cost of cyber crime to the global economy totals more than $445 billion annually.

 “This is not just about insurance, but helping and incentivising companies to manage their cyber operations more effectively,” said Ridge, whose product is available through his new insurance firm Ridge Insurance Solutions.

 The insurance is underwritten by Brit, AEGIS London, Novae, Barbican Insurance Group and ACE with policies of up to $50m each available immediately, the company said.